vkarpov15/mastering-async-await/content/intro.md

 code and should be easy to answer within a few minutes.

 The first 3 chapters are focused on promise and async/await fundamentals, and strive to avoid frameworks and outside dependencies.
-In particular, the first 3 chapters' code samples and exercises are meant to run in Node.js 8.x and the first 3 chapters will **not** cover transpilers.
+In particular, the code samples and exercises are meant to run in Node.js 8.x and  will **not** use any transpilers like Babel.

 In the interest of providing realistic examples, the code samples will use the `superagent` module for making HTTP requests.
-The 4th chapter will discuss transpilers and integrating async/await with some common npm modules.
+The 4th chapter will discuss integrating async/await with some common npm modules.

 If you find any issues with the code samples or exercises,